rht-labs/tech-exercise/README.md

 ## 🎃 Contribution
 Pull requests welcome 🎃

-Changes approved and pushed to main will automatically be published to the docs site.
+Changes approved and pushed to main will automatically be published to the docs site